Study of the Molecular Level Mechanism of Nanoscale Alternating Current Electrohydrodynamic Flow: RESULTS AND DISCUSSIONS

 The streamline plot of Model 2 shows some directional coherence and indicates a net directional flow.
 This suggests that even though a system might be turbulent, an unbalanced force or gradient may begin to influence the flow direction.
 The mean velocity profile reveals a slight net flow with a $x$ velocity component of 0.23 m/s.
 This appears to indicate that the system experiences minor asymmetric forces.

-The third model displays very directional streamlines, thereby indicating a strong and coherent net flow.
-This suggests that the forces driving the flow are strong and dominant over turbulent influences.
+The third model displays highly directional streamlines, thereby indicating a strong and coherent net flow.
+This suggests that the forces driving the flow are strong and dominate over turbulent influences.
 The mean velocity profile shows a net flow in the $x$-direction having a velocity component of 0.78 $\pm$ 0.34 m s$^{-1}$.
 This net flow in the $x$ direction, together with the streamlined directionality pattern, suggests there is a preferential flow direction.
 The asymmetries in forces acting on the system drive the fluid preferentially along the $x$ axis over the period considered.

-The mean square displacement (MSD) were calculated to understand the fluid properties, and the results are shown in Fig. \ref{msd}.
+The mean square displacement (MSD) of the molecules was calculated to understand the fluid properties, and the results are shown in Fig. \ref{msd}.
 These systems have been analyzed under different electric field conditions: 0.0 V (no field), 4.0 V DC , and 4.0 V at 100 GHz AC.
-The MSD plots help to depict how the position of the particles changes with time.
+The MSD plots help to depict how the position of the molecules changes with time.
 At 0.0 V, a linear increase in MSD indicates normal diffusive behavior.
 At 4.0 V DC, the MSD is close to that of the no-field condition, indicating minimal impact on the mobility.
-However, the 100 GHz AC electric field of 4.0 V results in a significantly increased MSD, indicating that the mobility of the particles is being enhanced.
+However, the 100 GHz AC electric field of 4.0 V results in a significantly increased MSD, indicating that the mobility molecules is being enhanced.
 The increase in MSD observed under 100~GHz AC excitation arises indirectly from the temperature rise induced by the high-frequency electric field.
 As shown in \ref{temp_frequency}, no comparable temperature increase or MSD enhancement is observed under 0~V or DC conditions, indicating that the enhanced diffusion is driven by AC-field-induced heating rather than by a direct, non-thermal effect of the electric field on molecular mobility